LilToeBad/CSc345GroupPA/README.md

 The .txt files is all the working research each group member did on the project, for example Caleb.txt is all the provided research for the RabinKarpMethod.
 The .pdf file is the recorded work that each group member did on the project, this file can be found as the RecordedWork.pdf.
 Lastly, the presentation for the research and the implemented work for the pattern searching algorithms.
+Here's the link to the presentation: https://docs.google.com/presentation/d/1Gved9R2Nc61rDPZ6otjQQbCOmQ3mb-ywyZEYiXIFLMM/edit?usp=sharing
 There were no challenges faced during this project.